RohanAkkineni/BERT-BOT/README.md

-# BERT-for-mental-health
+# BERT is fine tuned for question asnwering task
-BERT is fine tuned for Mental health as a proof of concept model.
-The data used comprises of over 3000 rows of unique question-answer pair.
+A BERT model is fine tuned for question asnwering tasks.
+If provided with a question and its context, the model will be able to answer the question from the context.
+It is trained on 5000 rows of SQuAD Dataset for 3 epochs